Billy-2727/aws-cloud-resume/README.md

 # Cloud Resume Challenge - AWS

 This is my solution to the Cloud Resume Challenge, the challenge is a difficult multi step process designed to enhance anyone's knowledge about the cloud and related technologies.
-More information about this challenge can be found [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/)
+I wrote a blog post to go along with the challend which is hosted [here]() If you would like to know more information about this challenge it can be found [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

 # Architecture